BBDO New York launches campaign to redefine the word 'woman'

 While plenty of brands make efforts to spotlight their gender inclusion efforts, It's Time to Redefine coming from BBDO New York, an ad agency, demonstrates how players across the marketing and advertising space are working to address the issue.
 It's one that's certainly top of mind for consumers, who increasingly expect marketers to break gender stereotypes in their campaigns, with 36% saying they liked brands more when their ads go against stereotypes and 25% reporting they would be more likely to purchase from those brands, per a Choozle survey.

 The industry has been working to improve portrayals of women in advertising through more messages of empowerment, fewer highly sexualized images and more opportunities behind the scenes.
 Last month, Unilever pledged that half of its startup bets will go to female-led businesses by 2023.
-Alcoholic beverage giant Diageo also recently launched a "Free the Bid" initiative urging agencies and content producers worldwide to include at least one female director in their creative bidding processes.
+Alcoholic beverage giant Diageo also recently launched its own "Free the Bid" initiative urging agencies and content producers worldwide to include at least one female director in their creative bidding processes.